Touch is good, very good

 If you want to find out more on this and many other topics you will find them in my ebook:

-Grow Youthful - A Practical Guide to Slowing Your Aging
+Grow Youthful - How to Slow Your Aging and Enjoy Extraordinary Health

 1. Influence of a "warm touch" support enhancement intervention among married couples on ambulatory blood pressure, oxytocin,